xmos/host_xvf_control/README.rst

 The application and the device drivers can be obtained by following the build instructions of this repo.
 Command map is a part of the firmware code and built separately.
 To find out use cases and more information about the application use:

-.. tab:: Linux and Mac
+- on Linux and Mac

     .. code-block:: console

         ./xvf_host --help

-.. tab:: Windows
+- on Windows

     .. code-block:: console